 - Recruitment for Diversity

-Resources from ALA's Office for Diversity to assist libraries in recruiting a diverse staff.
+Resources from ALA's Office for Diversity, Literacy and Outreach Services to assist libraries in recruiting a diverse staff.